bibo19842003/gerrit-document-cn-translation/rest-api-changes.md

 The reviewer to be added to the change must be provided in the request body as a `ReviewerInput` entity.

+Users can be moved from reviewer to CC and vice versa.
+This means if a user is added as CC that is already a reviewer on the change, the reviewer state of that user is updated to CC.
+If a user that is already a CC on the change is added as reviewer, the reviewer state of that user is updated to reviewer.

 _Request_
 ```
   POST /changes/myProject~master~I8473b95934b5732ac55d26311a706c9c2bde9940/reviewers HTTP/1.0